chetankar65/moodofthenation/README.md

 This app consists of various things we have learnt in the course (such as Flask, Javascript, SQL, APIs, python and many, many more).

+To run this application, you need to get a ParallelDot API key, NewsAPI key and Google Third party API Key.
+This application is made using flask.

+Made with &#9829; by Chetan Kar